LumenfuchsStudios/Dummy/USAGE.md

 When enabled, standing in a location with light level of 5 or lower has a chance to spawn a Dummy every 8-10 minutes.
 While within this range, the game has a 10% chance to choose a random block in a 32x16x32 radius around the player.
 Then, the following is checked:

 * If a Dummy entity is already present, it immediately fails.
-* If the target block or the block above it are not of type `#lumenfuchs:transparent`, it fails.
+* If the target block or the block above it are not of type `#dummy_lib:transparent`, it fails.
 * Otherwise, has a 50% chance to succeed.

 If all conditions pass, a Dummy is summoned at that position; Players within a 32-block radius receive 8 seconds of Darkness II, and the closest player hears a cave sound ("Eerie noise" in subtitles), indicating they're most likely to be targeted by the newly spawned Dummy.